Muterra/doc-golix/readme.md

     4. **Problem:** How is the content identified on the network?
        **Solution:** All containers are deterministically and uniquely content-addressed.
 In other words, content is identified by a collision-resistant cryptographic hash.
     5. **Problem:** How can this data be made asynchronously-available?
-       **Solution:** Any Muse-implementing network requires a persistence system.
+       **Solution:** Any Golix-implementing network requires a persistence system.
 These are transport-specific.
 A conformant physical network node stores data on agents' behalf(s).
-Nodes may also bridge between transport-specific Muse implementations to automatically sync network state between them.
-Uploading is implicit, and the persistence system must understand several commands defined within the Muse spec.
+Nodes may also bridge between transport-specific Golix implementations to automatically sync network state between them.
+Uploading is implicit, and the persistence system must understand several commands defined within the Golix spec.

         1. **Problem:** What commands must a persistence system accept?
            **Solution:** Publish, get, subscribe, unsubscribe, ack, nak, list node subscriptions, list object binders.